powerumc/flip-tables-net/README.md

 flip-tables-net
 ====================

-Flip-Tables-Net converted flip-table in Java code, should be make pretty-tables on console.
+Flip-Tables-Net converted from flip-table in Java code, should be make pretty-tables on console.

 Usage likes Java